Advice from a fellow Artist

 - Sign up for my newsletter.
 (This will attract more genuine people who want to hear from you regularly.)

 Or you can have people enter through a google form or website: I like this because I can collect more information about people and pick winners more easily.
-Asking people to leave Instagram might decrease the amount of entries, but you’ll know they are at least more motivated.
+Asking people to leave Instagram might decrease the number of entries or even lead IG to limit the post’s reach, but you’ll know they are at least more motivated.

 6. Have a schedule.